theunicornguild/BrewIt/03_brewing_method_modal/02_javascript_2_modal_details.md

 export default BrewingMethodModal;
 ```

-To make things easier for ourselves later on let's put these details in their own component.
+To make things easier for ourselves later let's put these details in their own component.
-In the components folder make a new folder called 'BrewingMethodDetails' and in that make an `index.js` file and paste the details we just wrote and of course don't forget to pass the props.
+In the `Components` folder make a new folder called `BrewingMethodDetails` and in that make an `index.js` file and paste the details we just wrote and of course don't forget to pass the props.

-`BrewingMethodDetails/index.js`
+`src/Components/BrewingMethodDetails/index.js`

 ```
 import React from "react";